markj1069/b-olaus-J70091652/doc/olsusage.md

 ### Standard Corrective Action

-The program is ended with an exit code of EX_SOFTWARE.
+The program is ended with an exit code of EX_OK.

 ### Programmer Response